Queen Elizabeth II’s Platinum Jubilee kicks off with pomp

 “You’re never going to see this again in your lifetime,” she said.
 “At least not in mine, maybe not in my daughter’s. ...
 Seventy years -- it is all I have ever known.”

-The Duchess of Cornwall, The Duchess of Cambridge, The Earl and Countess of Wessex and their children, The Duke and Duchess of Gloucester and Vice Admiral Sir Tim Laurence traveled carriages to Horse Guards Parade, a ceremonial parade ground in St James’s Park.
+Senior royals including Prince Charles' wife, Camilla, traveled in carriages to watch the ceremony from a building overlooking the parade ground.

 The Duke and Duchess of Sussex will join other royals to watch the spectacle.
-The couple have traveled from their home in California to take part in the celebrations.
+Harry and Meghan have traveled from their home in California to take part in the celebrations.

 Follow AP's coverage of Queen Elizabeth II at https://apnews.com/hub/queen-elizabeth-ii